• Find

 I don’t know how I would have handled Sydney’s situation.
 Hopefully with a sense of humor.

-Kyle, who had previous shot a cover for Northwestern Magazine years back, was contacted by Landesberg Design to see if he wanted to do work for Weinberg — an eponymously-titled campus publication which covers goings-on within Northwestern’s College of Arts and Sciences.
+Kyle, who had previously shot a cover for Northwestern Magazine years back, was contacted by Landesberg Design to see if he wanted to do work for Weinberg — an eponymously-titled campus publication that covers goings-on within Northwestern’s College of Arts and Sciences.
 He spent time with Sydney as well as Rwan Ibrahim, Nigel Anderson, and Brian Hannah, Arch Scholars involved in different sections of the program.

 My overall impression from the students was positive.
 The program encourages students to seek help and the resources that are available to them.
 I think it’s given them confidence and a better sense of academic community along with the interest to help mentor new Arch Scholars.
 I get the sense that all these students are driven, hardworking, and grateful to be where they are.